DFE-Digital/get-into-teaching-app/app/views/content/landing/still-time-to-apply.md

 ---
-title: "Start teacher training this September"
+title: "Train to teach this September"
 description: You can apply now to get a teacher training place starting this September.
 Learn where to find courses and get help with writing your personal statement.
 content:
     - content/landing/still-time-to-apply/header